lizzysiddiqui14-ship-it/Codealpha_task/README.md

-# CodeAlpha UI Design Task
+# CodeAlpha Internship Tasks

-This repository contains my **UI Design task** completed as part of the **CodeAlpha Internship Program**.
+This repository contains the design tasks completed as part of my internship program.

-The design focuses on clean layout, proper spacing, and user-friendly visuals.
+---

+## 🎨 UI Design Task

+### 📌 Description
+This task focuses on creating a modern and user-friendly user interface design.
+The layout is designed with proper spacing, color balance, and visual hierarchy to ensure a clean and professional look.

+### 🛠 Tool Used
+- Figma

+### 📂 File Included
+- ui design.pdf

+### ✨ Key Highlights
+- Clean and modern layout
+- Proper alignment and spacing
+- User-focused design structure

+---

+## ✍ Typography Task

+### 📌 Description
+This task focuses on typography principles including font selection, alignment, spacing, and visual presentation to create an attractive and readable composition.

-## 🛠️ Tool Used
+### 🛠 Tool Used
 - Adobe Illustrator

-## 📂 Project File
+### 📂 File Included
+- Typography task.pdf

+### ✨ Key Highlights
+- Effective font pairing
-- ui design.pdf
+- Balanced composition

-## 🎯 Objective
-To practice UI design principles and fulfill the assigned task by CodeAlpha.

-## 👩‍💻 Author
-Aliza Siddiqui.
+- Clean and creative text styling